Bar plots

 Controls the order of categories on the x-axis.

-Combine with hue
+Combine with hue and estimator

 import seaborn as sns